bpuderer/python-unittest-tutorial/README.md

             raise TypeError
 ```

-To unconditionally fail a test, use the fail method
+To unconditionally fail a test, use the fail method.

 ```python
     def test_failure(self):